Campaign types

 | Number | The number the system dialed |

-| Drug Name | The name of the medication |
+| Drug Name | The name of the medication (if applicable) |

-| Date/Time | When the call was placed |
+| Timestamp | When the call was placed, shown in your local timezone |

 | Duration | How long the call lasted |